-All applications are assessed by the ACU Awards and Grants Committee, chaired by the DVC (Students, Learning and Teaching).
-The process is competitive and applications are judged against the criteria outlined in the guideline.
-There are three (3) funding categories for 2018 grant submissions.
+All applications are assessed by the ACU Awards and Grants Committee, chaired by the DVC (Education and Innovation).
+The process is competitive and applications are judged against the criteria outlined in the guidelines.

 The Teaching Development Grants (TDG) Scheme is open to ACU teaching staff or teaching teams (including professional staff).
 It is important to read the ACU Teaching Development Grant guidelines and discuss your plans with your Head of School, your Associate Dean (Learning and Teaching) or the Director of your unit (whichever is appropriate) and obtain their support before you prepare your project proposal.

-The successful 2018 ACU Teaching Development Grant proposals are:
+The successful 2019 ACU Teaching Development Grant proposals from round 1 are:

 Dr Amanda Alexander and team, Faculty of Law and Business: ‘HEARD Project’.

 Dr Md Akhtaruzzaman and team, Faculty of Law and Business: ‘Authentic Learning Experience using Technology’.